Rescuers search for air crash bodies in French Alps

 She said the 24-year-old Airbus A320 had undergone its last routine safety check on Monday.

 Germanwings executive Thomas Winkelmann said the pilot at the controls had “more than 10 years of experience” and some 6,000 flying hours on an Airbus.

 It was the deadliest air crash on the French mainland since 1974 when a Turkish Airlines plane crashed, killing 346 people.

 Germanwings said 67 Germans were believed to have been on board, while Spain said 45 people with Spanish-sounding names were on the flight.

-A Swedish third division football team booked on the fatal flight after changing flights at the last minute.
-"May they rest in peace," Dalkurd FF goalkeeper Frank Pettersson wrote on Twitter.
+A Swedish third division football team joined the plane after changing flights at the last minute.
+“May they rest in peace,” Dalkurd FF goalkeeper Frank Pettersson wrote on Twitter.